-There are several different types of puzzles you can expose your little ones to.
+There are several different types you can expose your little ones to.
 Here are a few of them.

-They have varying degrees of difficulty and your toddler will master them at her own pace.
+They have varying degrees of difficulty and your toddlers will master them at their own pace.

 This is an example of a shape sorter.
 It is generally made out of plastic or wood.